What Is Sjögren’s Syndrome? How to Tell If You Might Have It

 Management of Sjögren’s, Part 2

-If you have ONLY Sjögren’s syndrome and no other autoimmune diseases, the University of Oklahoma is conducting studies to test the effectiveness of new medications.
+If you have ONLY Sjögren’s Syndrome and no other autoimmune diseases, the University of Oklahoma is conducting studies to test the effectiveness of new medications.
 There is a small monetary compensation for your participation.
-An ophthalmologist, rheumatologist, and oral medicine expert will perform specialized tests (they say they would cost you about $2600), the results of which are yours to keep.
-Anyone who completes the study will receive nominal monetary compensation for their participation.
+An ophthalmologist, rheumatologist, and oral medicine expert will perform free specialized tests (they say they would normally cost you about $2600), the results of which are yours to keep.
+Anyone who completes the study will also receive nominal monetary compensation for their participation.

 Strategies for Success: A Personal Experience